raza221/my-eyes/README.md

 # MyRetina

 A virtual pair of eyes that use artificial intelligence and machine learning to identify text in any image provided.
-This data is then fed into the gTTS engine and is read to you out loud.
+This data is then fed into the gTTS text-to-speech engine and is read to the user out loud.

 Main stakeholders and target market are those with weak eyesight, dyslexia and those who are illiterate.

-Updated daily!
-Stay tuned for more features and patches!

-For NEA (Non-exam assessment) and my portfolio at: https://rsyed9454.wixsite.com/the-raza-plaza
+For my A-Level Computer Science NEA (Non-exam assessment).

 - raza (creator)